Know Before You Go: Montage Palmetto Bluff (South Carolina)

 💛💛💛💛+

 Southern hospitality was on full display at the resort throughout our stay.
-Staff were accommodating, friendly, professional and courteous.
+Team members were accommodating, friendly, professional and courteous.
 Due to the size of the resort, it felt like it was a little difficult to make personal connections with the staff.
 However, the property offered texting-based service requests and updates, which was extremely helpful.

 Dining